How to Become a Legal Consultant: Global Pathways, Top Institutions, and Career Prospects

 - Meeting with stakeholders—ranging from corporate executives to government officials—to clarify legal concerns and propose solutions.

-- Investigating specific legal questions and compiling detailed reports or memos.
+- Investigating specific legal questions and compiling detailed reports

 - Preparing and updating policy documents, compliance checklists, and regulatory filings.